 Dear F.E.D.
-Dialectics Blog Participants,
+Dialectics Blog Participant,

 Below are two salient quotes on the "dialectics of nature" controversy, the first from Jean-Paul Sartre, the second from Bertell Ollman, plus a record of a recent dialogue about them in which I took part --